Stephen Jones

 The 100,000-plus seat stadium established the attendance record for an NFL regular season game as 105,121 witnessed the September 20, 2009 home opener, while the 108,713 who attended the NBA All-Star Game on February 14, 2010 became the largest crowd to witness a game in the history of the sport.

-In just over 12 years of operation, more than 13 million fans have attended events that included high school and collegiate football, major college basketball, international soccer, professional bull riding, Supercross, world championship boxing and concerts that featured world renowned recording artists.
-More than 5.5 million other visitors passed through the twelve-story high doors of the stadium for daily public tours of the venue.
+In over 14 years of operation, more than 14 million fans have attended events that included high school and collegiate football, major college basketball, international soccer, professional bull riding, Supercross, world championship boxing and concerts featuring world-renowned recording artists.
+More than 6.5 million visitors have passed through the 12-story high doors of the stadium for daily public tours of the venue.

-With its architectural versatility and cutting edge media capabilities, AT&T Stadium has become a visible beacon that has established North Texas as a major focal point on the sports and entertainment canvas of North America.
+With its architectural versatility and cutting edge media capabilities, AT&T Stadium has become a visible beacon that has established North Texas as a major focal point on the sports and entertainment canvas of North America and around the world.

 The brilliant home of the Cowboys has become a powerful catalyst in attracting a wide range of national and international events that will define the future of the region for generations to come.
-The stadium has already played host to Super Bowl XLV (February of 2011), the NCAA Final Four in men's basketball (April of 2014), the inaugural College Football Playoff Championship Game (January of 2015) and in 2018 became the first NFL stadium to host the NFL Draft.
-Other top flight sporting events for the future include the annual Cotton Bowl classic and the Texas A&M-Arkansas football Southwest Classic, just to name a few.
+The stadium has already played host to Super Bowl XLV (February of 2011), the NCAA Final Four in men's basketball (April of 2014), the Big 12 Championship game, the inaugural College Football Playoff Championship Game (January of 2015) and in 2018 became the first NFL stadium to host the NFL Draft.
+Other top flight sporting events for the future include the annual Cotton Bowl classic, 2024 PBR World Finals, hosting a tournament-high nine matches for the 2026 FIFA World Cup and the 2030 NCAA Men's Final Four, just to name a few.

 In the summer of 2013, Jones was the organization's point person in the negotiations that established the multi-year naming rights agreement for the Cowboys home in Arlington with AT&T.